 First of all, I want to tell you that you’re not alone.
-You’re not the only one who feels like you don’t have what it takes to make your dreams come true.
+You’re not the only one who feels you don’t have what it takes to make your dreams come true.

-You’d be surprised by the number of people that find making a career or life change a struggle due to their insecurities or not feeling good enough, smart enough, pretty enough, or charismatic enough.
+You’d be surprised by the number of people who find making a career or life change a struggle due to their insecurities or not feeling good enough, smart enough, pretty enough, or charismatic enough.

-What’s interesting is that no matter what you’ve done or achieved, you’ll probably deal with these feelings at some point.
+Interestingly, no matter what you’ve done or achieved, you’ll probably deal with these feelings at some point.

 The worst part?